-- 1.0 Licences for drivers of hackney carriages and private hire vehicles may only be granted where the Council is satisfied that the applicant is a fit and proper person to hold such a licence. - 1.1 The policy is intended to give guidance on one aspect of whether a person is or is not a fit and proper person namely the situation where a person has previous convictions and cautions. - 1.2 The Council is concerned to ensure: - a) That a person is a fit and proper person - b) That a person does not pose a threat to the public - c) That the public are safeguarded from dishonest persons. - 1.3 However, the Licensing Unit, Licensing Committee and any appellate court need to take account of the public's human rights when reaching decisions. - 1.4 When an application for a licence to drive a hackney carriage or private hire vehicle is submitted, applicants are required to declare all previous convictions they may have including all formal cautions and all endorsements / fixed penalties they have received. - 1.5 Furthermore, when an application for a licence to drive a hackney carriage or private hire vehicle is submitted, applicants are required and to provide details of all criminal matters of which they are currently the subject of criminal investigation or prosecution. - 2.0 The information provided is treated in confidence and will only be taken into account in relation to the relevant application in order to assist the Council in determining whether the applicant is a fit and proper person to hold a driver's licence for the purposes of sections 51 and 59 of the Local Government (Miscellaneous Provisions) Act 1976. - 2.1 Applicants should be aware that the Council is empowered by law to check with the Criminal Records Bureau for the existence and content of any criminal record held in their name. - 2.2 Information received from the Criminal Records Bureau will be kept in strict confidence and will be retained no longer than is necessary.
-In any event will be destroyed in accordance with the requirements of the Data Protection Act 1998 and good practice after the application is determined or any appeal against such determination is decided.
+- 1.0 Licences for drivers of hackney carriages and private hire vehicles may only be granted where the Council is satisfied that the applicant is a fit and proper person to hold such a licence. - 1.1 This policy is intended to give guidance on one aspect of whether a person is or is not a "fit and proper" person, specifically in the situation where a person has previous convictions, cautions and / or fixed penalties. - 1.2 The Council is concerned to ensure: - a) That a person is a fit and proper person - b) That a person does not pose a threat to the public - c) That the public are safeguarded from dishonest persons. - 1.3 However, the Licensing and Enforcement Unit, Licensing Committee and any appellate court need to take account of the public's human rights when reaching decisions. - 1.
+4 When an application for a licence to drive a hackney carriage or private hire vehicle is submitted, applicants are required to declare all previous convictions they may have, this includes all formal cautions and all fixed penalties they have received. - 1.5 Furthermore, when an application for a licence to drive a hackney carriage or private hire vehicle is submitted, applicants are required to provide details of all